 caught her first buzz at 14 off of a stolen sip of the neighbor’s scotch (sighs with nostalgia, longing for the days when a sip was all it took.)

-daydreamed and partied her way through high school (upon discovering that reality is sooo overrated.)
+daydreamed and partied her way through high school (upon discovering that reality is so overrated.)

 worked too many minimum wage jobs to remember them all (or maybe I just don’t want to remember.)

 married a great guy and gave birth to two kids (remember kids, childbirth is a good time to ‘just say yes to drugs’.)

-scribbled in her notebook while watching her kid’s play sports (hey, I did look up when I heard the crack of the bat.
+scribbled in her notebook while watching her kids play sports (I did look up when I heard the crack of the bat.
 Still do.)

-worked evenings at the grocery store (still, do—heavy sigh.)
+worked evenings at the grocery store (still does—heavy sigh.)

 couldn’t help smiling when her imaginary friends said funny things (and still smiles at the wrong times.)

 finished and self-published two love stories as Tammy J. Palmer.